PaperStrike/abort-controller-lite/README.md

 - `AbortSignalLite.any(iterable)` memory semantics
   - Immediate: if any input is already aborted, the result aborts immediately with that `reason`.
-  - Standard engines maintain internal weak source/dependent lists so combined signals don’t keep inputs alive and vice‑versa.
+  - Native engines maintain internal weak source/dependent lists so combined signals don’t keep inputs alive and vice‑versa.
   - In pure JS we can’t mirror that precisely: we must attach strong listeners to each source and close over the combined signal.
 We intentionally avoid `WeakRef`/`FinalizationRegistry` to keep size/complexity low.
   - Consequence: if you drop all references to the combined signal before any source aborts, the sources still hold listeners that keep the combined signal (and its captured array) alive.
 Cleanup only happens when one source aborts.
   - Practical guidance: use `any()` for short‑lived operations; avoid creating many long‑lived combined signals.